WA Resident Scholarships for First-Year Students

 These highly-competitive merit scholarships for incoming first-year students are based on students' academic performance measured by both their high school grade point average and standardized test score (either ACT or SAT).
-Presidential Scholarships range from $1,000-$6,000 and are awarded for the first year of enrollment.
+Scholarships range from $1,000-$6,000 and are awarded for the first year of enrollment.

 Selection for these scholarships is based on information provided in the application for admission, including cumulative GPA, test scores and rigorous coursework.
-Roughly the top third of admitted first-year students are Admitted with Distinction and are considered for some level of Presidential Scholarship.
+Roughly the top third of admitted first-year students are Admitted with Distinction and are considered for some level of Achievement Award.
 No separate scholarship application is required.
 You may also complete our online Net Price Calculator for an estimate of your financial aid and scholarship eligibility.

 Western Washington University has a generous alumni and donor community who sponsor a variety of scholarship opportunities for first-year students.
 These scholarships range from $500-$6,000 and some may be multi-year awards.
 The criteria vary for each scholarship and may include outstanding academic achievement, an interest in a particular major or program, financial need, or specific involvements.
 These scholarships are awarded based on information provided in the application for admission; no additional application is required.